 But it’s also available to you.
 And you don’t have to be a programmer to find it useful.

 The main advantage of API access is its pay-per-use pricing: Instead of paying a fixed amount per month, you pay for what you use.
-And in my experience, that’s often much cheaper than a subscription.
+This can be much cheaper, especially for single users.

 Also, there are not the same limits that you might find with the “Plus” account.

-One downside: Special features like Canvas or Deep Research are not available this way.
+One downside: Special features like Deep Research are not available this way.